Samtapes/kahoot-hack-bots-flood/README.md

 This program uses a hide browser in your computer to work, so don't abuse it, this will create 7 bots when you send the data, 7 bots is 7 tabs in your browser, and this will open another browser window if you click in the button again!

+# Technical information

+Developed using Node Js and Puppeteer.js

 # Instructions

 - Firts if you haven't Node JS install Node JS in the last stable version: https://nodejs.org/en/download/